myramade/alien-attack-game/README.md

 ## Game Build
 Building the actual game was a bit easier because I did a lot of the prep work upfront.
 I began with a clean workspace, then uploaded all of the backdrops I created.
 The I added sprites one by one an programmed each as I uploaded them based on the actions they should take.

 Here's a link to the [Alien Attack Scratch project ](https://scratch.mit.edu/projects/711606366/).
 You can take a look inside and view the code blocks as they have been programmed.
-You can also remix this game to make it batter.
-If you do make improvmments be sure to share.
-Some suggested improveents includ:
+You can also remix this game to make it better.
+If you do make improvements be sure to share.
+Some suggested improveents include:
 - adding more levels
 - adding complexity
 - addiing additional sound
 - extending the storyline
 - adding level completion screens
 - adding consequence to the gas levels - if levels fall to zero, end game (?)
+- adding boundaries
+- simplify the code